Appinventiv Call Button

 Key takeaways:

-- Australian retailers are moving beyond pilots, using AI to improve pricing, inventory accuracy, and customer experience at scale.
+• Australian retailers are moving AI from pilot programs to enterprise-wide deployment to stabilize pricing, improve inventory accuracy, and strengthen customer experience.

-- Retailers that pair AI use cases with the right consulting support move faster and avoid common data, compliance, and scaling risks.
+• Retailers that pair clearly defined AI use cases with experienced consulting support reduce data, compliance, and scaling risks.

 Rob Marchiori, Country Manager of Cognizant Australia, states: “With 55% of consumer transactions expected to be influenced by AI by 2030, businesses here have a unique opportunity to rethink how they engage with customers.